midnightmarth/WFC/README.md

 ## Credits

-This algorithm was inspired by the idea of superposition and entropy from Quantium Mechanics (way above my head) but was explained to me by a youtube channel called The Coding Train's most recent video about Wave Funtion Collapse.
+This algorithm was inspired by the idea of superposition and entropy from Quantium Mechanics (way above my head) but was explained to me by a youtube channel called [The Coding Train](https://www.youtube.com/watch?v=rI_y2GAlQFM) most recent video about Wave Funtion Collapse.
 Thank you very much for that person to have helped me understand the idea behind it and it's implementation.